Dentaly.org – Your Oral Healthcare Portal

 If you decide you want to whiten your teeth at home, one of the most effective ways to do it is with a teeth whitening kit.
 But there is a lot of choice on the market and it may be difficult to know which features are worth paying extra for.

-In this guide to home teeth whitening kits we cover five of the most popular kits available in the UK today.
+In this guide to home teeth whitening kits we cover some of the most popular kits available in the UK today.
 We explain how they work and list the cost, key features and main ingredient of each one so you can work out which is best for you.

 You might be concerned about safety and tooth sensitivity when it comes to whitening at home, so we’ll tell you what to look out for and what to avoid.
 We also have some tips for maintaining a bright smile once your whitening is complete.